deborahferguson/mismatch_prediction/README.md

 The neural network included in this repository predicts the mismatch between the gravitational waves emitted from any two binary black hole systems with symmetric mass ratio, $\eta > 0.0826$ ( $q=m_1 / m_2 \leq 10$ ).

-The network and its uses are described in the paper by Deborah Ferguson at XX.
+The network and its uses are described in the paper by Deborah Ferguson at https://arxiv.org/abs/2209.15144.

 This repository includes two jupyter notebooks to serve as examples of how to use this network.